Britain continuing India trade talks despite allegations of murder in Canada

 Downing Street recognised the claims as ‘serious’ but was ‘not looking to conflate’ them with trade talks with Delhi.

-Britain is forging on with trade talks with India despite acknowledging “serious allegations” that the Indian government was linked to the killing of a Sikh activist in Canada.
+Britain is forging ahead with trade talks with India despite acknowledging “serious allegations” that the Indian government is linked to the killing of a Sikh activist in Canada.

 The advocate of Sikh independence from India was gunned down outside a cultural centre in British Columbia in June.